On which day and time can crews boat from the site?

 Which station is Bucks and which is Berks?

 The stations are named after the two counties bordering the river.
 The regatta (towpath) side of the river is named the Berkshire station and the far side of the river is named the Bucks station.

 Is there a minimum age for a cox?

 Yes.
 Please see section 3.5 of the rules.

 I have an exam on the Friday – will it be possible to reschedule my race for Saturday?

 We apologise, but this will not be possible schedule wise.
 However, we are prepared to consider scheduling side-by-side races (not time trials) at a later time on the Friday.
-Please contact the Entries Secretary firstname.lastname@example.org to discuss and BEFORE the draw takes place.
+Please contact the entries secretary via firstname.lastname@example.org to discuss BEFORE the draw takes place.
 We cannot change race times after the draw has been published.
-If it is likely that you will have a problem then please contact the Secretary prior to the draw on Friday.
+If it is likely that you will have a problem then please contact the secretary prior to the draw on Friday.

 When is the race timetable available?

-The race timetable will be published on Tuesday before the Regatta.
-Whatever the entry finals and semi-finals will be run on the Sunday of the Regatta – there will be no exception to this.
-If a Time Trial is required for any Junior 16 event this will be held on Friday evening, no earlier than 6.00pm.
-Junior 18 events will commence on Saturday.
-The race schedule on Saturday precludes the committee from moving rounds of any events from Friday to Saturday due of exams.
+The race timetable will be published on Tuesday before the regatta.
+Whatever the entry, finals and semi-finals will be run on the Sunday of the regatta – there will be no exception to this.
+If a time trial is required for any J16 event this will be held on Friday evening, no earlier than 18:00.
+J18 events will commence on Saturday.
+The race schedule on Saturday precludes the committee from moving rounds of any events from Friday to Saturday due to exams.